 While investing in strong and sturdy roofing materials is great, we would recommend that you install a thick roof deck.
 So that should large chunks of hail damage your roofing materials, at least it won’t get through into the interior of your home.

-For more information on the best roofing system for hail-prone areas, give Turtle Roofing LLC a call today!
+For more information on the best roofing system for hail-prone areas, give Turtle Roofing a call today!